lyciumlee/lyciumlee/README.md

 ## education

 - 🎓 Earn the bachelor degree at University of Science and Technology of China.
-- 🎓 A doctoral student at institute of information engineering chinese academy of sciences.
+- 🎓 A blockchain PhD candidate at institute of information engineering chinese academy of sciences.

 ## publishments